Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) are democratically elected by the membership; and

-   2. hold no other office on the Committee, or named position appointed by the Committee, or equivalent office within a branch of the Association, except for other elected positions solely existing for the purpose of providing dispute resolution capacity;
+   b) hold no other office on the Committee, or named position appointed by the Committee, or equivalent office within a branch of the Association, except for other elected positions solely existing for the purpose of providing dispute resolution capacity;

 3. Any member elected to the DRC shall as soon as practicable familiarise themselves with Division 2 of the constitution.